 Your WIC benefits provide you and your children with healthy food choices.
 You will receive regular monthly checks and additonal checks for Farmers' Markets and fruits and vegetables.
 Whatever check you use must be written for the cost of approved foods only.
 You cannot cash your check for cash or get change from the check.
 If you want to purchase items that are not on the approved foods list, you must pay for them separately.

 Checks are issued monthly throughout the year based on eligibility.
-You can purchase any fresh fruits or vegetables for eating except white potatoes.
+You can purchase any fresh fruits or vegetables for eating.
 Checks can be combined.
 Paying the difference is allowed.
 Checks can be used at both Farmers’ Markets and retail stores that accept WIC.

 Contact your local WIC agency with any problems or complaints.